-Products making up the IPRIX-IPRIM base 2010 basket are included depending on the production value of the product within the class to which they belong, covering up to 60% thereof, in those weighing over 0.1%, and covering up to 40% in the remainder.
+Products making up the IPRI base 2010 basket are included depending on the production value of the product within the class to which they belong, covering up to 60% thereof, in those weighing over 0.1%, and covering up to 40% in the remainder.

-Information for selecting products is obtained from statistical statements from Intrastate and the SAD, referring to the year 2010.
+Information for selecting products is obtained from the Industrial Products Survey, referring to year 2010.